 You will need a relevant social work qualification and Social Work England membership, along with the experience of working across voluntary and statutory agencies.
-A good communicator, you will be confident in APIR and understand the needs of children and young people.
+An excellent communicator, collaborator who is compassionate and understand the needs of children and young people.
 You will also have applied knowledge of relevant legislation and guidance.

 All Social Worker applicants need to complete their ASYE Year to be eligible for these posts.
 Wandsworth council runs a separate program for newly qualified Social Workers.